gposingway/gposingway/md/reshade580_installation.md

 # A Visual Guide: ReShade 5.8.0 Installation for Gposingway

+> [!IMPORTANT]
+> ReShade use MediaFire as a repository for all its versions, [as indicated in this post by crosire](https://reshade.me/forum/general-discussion/2207-older-versions).

 - [Download the ReShade 5.8.0 with Add-On support installer](https://www.mediafire.com/file/ld302lmswv2dx1k/ReShade_Setup_5.8.0_Addon.exe/file) and run it:

 ![image](https://github.com/gposingway/gposingway/assets/18711130/6a57b0d1-5684-441b-94b3-01254d38095a)